B'nai B'rith Perlman Camp

 Perlman Camp is a Jewish summer camp located in Lake Como, Pennsylvania, United States.
 The camp first opened in 1954 on the site of the former Camp Windsor; it has also been known as Camp B'nai B'rith (CBB) and B'nai B'rith Perlman Camp (BBPC).
 Before being acquired by B'nai B'rith January 1954, the 365 acre campground with a 13 acre lake was known as Camp Windsor.

-Camp B'nai B'rith was renamed B'nai B'rith Perlman Camp (BBPC) on 19 August 1975, after the founder of B'nai B'rith Girls, Anita Perlman, following the purchase of Burr Oaks in Mukwonago, Wisconsin, named that one B'nai B'rith Beber Camp.
+Camp B'nai B'rith was renamed B'nai B'rith Perlman Camp (BBPC) on 19 August 1975, after the founder of B'nai B'rith Girls, Anita Perlman.
+This was followed by the purchase of Burr Oaks in Mukwonago, Wisconsin, which was then named B'nai B'rith Beber Camp.

 History leading up to B'nai B'rith's acquisition

 In 1947, after hearing a report on the subject, the B'nai B'rith Supreme Lodge convention authorized the purchase of a camp to meet the growing need for a youth camp where leadership development and conventions could meet.
 In the spring of 1949, the B'nai B'rith-Henry Monsky Foundation was officially formed with the hopes of buying real estate, including a campground.
 The search for a campground began to come into life with a run-down property.

 B'nai B'rith District 3 operated a home for orphans in Fairview, Pennsylvania for a number of years, though it had become abandoned by the 1940s.
 In the early 1950s, District 3's leadership made an offer to make the grounds "available to the Supreme Lodge for a youth encampment."
 Because the property was neither in good condition nor a good location, B'nai B'rith was able to close down the property, sell off the assets and transfer them, worth nearly $200,000, to the Monsky Foundation.

 The Foundation was then able to purchase for $175,000, in January 1954, a 365 acre camp with a 13 acre lake at an elevation of 1800 ft, originally known as Camp Windsor, located in Starlight in the northeastern corner of Pennsylvania.
 Five months later, in June, Camp B'nai B'rith was dedicated, and meetings were held there as well as a summer camp season for younger children.